cfengine/documentation/reference/promise-types/processes.markdown

 #### vsize

+**Description**: Range of integers matching the virtual memory size of a process, in kilobytes.

+On Windows, the virtual memory size is the amount of memory that cannot be shared with other processes.
+In Task Manager, this is called Commit Size (Windows 2008), or VM Size (Windows XP).

 **Type**: irange [int,int]

 **Allowed input range**: `0,99999999999`

-**Description**: Range of integers matching the virtual memory size of a process, in kilobytes

 **Example**: